Innov Case Lab

 - Philippe SCHAFER

-Professors who are specialists in case methodology or tourism management:
+Professors who are specialists in case methodology or in tourism management (subject to confirmation):

-- Corinne VAN DER YEUGHT, University de Toulon, member of AFMAT
+- Corinne VAN DER YEUGHT, IAE - University de Toulon, member of AFMAT

 - Aude DUCROQUET, University of Angers, member of AFMAT